naoyamorishita/naoyamorishita.github.io/README.md

 ```

 ## Todo
-1. Add a mini map to show which area is indicated
+1. ~Add a mini map to show which area is indicated~ (???)
 2. Add responsive design for mobile users and potentially for tablet users
     - https://www.w3schools.com/css/css_rwd_frameworks.asp
-3. Add some online courses to the end
+3. ~Add some online courses to the end~
-4. Solve weird behavior of button when hovered
+4. ~Solve weird behavior of button when hovered~(???)
-5. Disable zoom in/ out when pinch in/ pinch out
+5. ~Disable zoom in/ out when pinch in/ pinch out~
+6. Check grammer/ wording